Superior Mail Arrow | Wyoming

-Four interpretative panels tell the story of early air travel.
-In the days before two-way radio communication was prevalent, these concrete shapes were used as navigation aids to pilots carrying airmail across the country.
-Each arrow was assigned a tender, and the tender was responsible for making sure the light that was associated with each arrow properly lit the way.
-This is a fee-free site and includes interpretation panels in Braille.
+Four interpretation panels tell the story of early air travel.
+In the days before two way radio communication was prevalent, these concrete shapes were used as navigation aids to pilots carrying airmail across the country.
+Each arrow was assigned a tender, and each tender was responsible for making sure the light that was associated with each arrow properly lit the way.
+This is a fee-free site.
+This site is ADA accessible and includes interpretation panels in Braille.

 Accessibility Description (ABA/ADA)